OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 A reasonable accommodation may be obtained for any condition that would, if left untreated, "substantially limit" one or more major life activities, which include brain/neurological functions and activities such as communicating, concentrating, eating, sleeping, regulating thoughts or emotions, caring for oneself, and interacting with others.
 (The client does not actually have to stop treatment.
 The client's symptoms in the absence of treatment are merely considered in order to determine whether the person has a "disability" under the ADA.)

 **A condition does not have to result in a high degree of functional limitation to be "substantially limiting".**  It may qualify by, for example, making activities more difficult, uncomfortable, or time-consuming to perform compared to the way that most people perform them.
 Further, if the client's symptoms come and go, what matters is how limiting they would be when present.
-Federal regulations say that some disorders should easily be found to be disabilities, including major depressive disorder, bipolar disorder, post-traumatic stress disorder, obsessive compulsive disorder, and schizophrenia.
+Federal regulations say that some disorders should easily be found to be disabilities, including major depressive disorder, bipolar disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and schizophrenia.
 Other conditions may also qualify depending on the individual's symptoms.
 Additionally, an individual may qualify for a reasonable accommodation if he or she has had a substantially limiting impairment in the past.

 The ADA, however, does not protect individuals currently engaging in the illegal use of drugs, where an employer takes an action based on such use.
 Someone with alcoholism or who was addicted to drugs in the past may be entitled to a reasonable accommodation, such as time off for treatment.
 However, the ADA specifically says that employers are not required to tolerate employees using or being under the influence of alcohol or illegal drugs on the job, or unsatisfactory performance or conduct relating to the use of alcohol or illegal drugs.